If you are aged 16-18 you could be eligible for financial support!

 If you are aged 16-18, there are no course fees payable.

 Once you have completed the application, it must be submitted to the Student Hub along with proof of household income.
 Please refer to the application form for evidence required as proof of household income.

 Please note that all information supplied to the college remains confidential.

-Once your application has been received it will be assessed within 5 working days of receipt and if successful you will receive a letter providing details of your award.
-(Please be aware that this might not be possible in peak times (September), so the earlier you submit your application the better).
+Once your application has been received it will be assessed within 5 working days of receipt and if successful you will receive a letter sent to your email providing details of your award.
+Please be aware that this might not be possible in peak times (September), so the earlier you submit your application the better.

 What happens next?

-Once your form has been assessed and you are eligible for funding you will be issued with an award letter, which you will need to sign in order to accept your award.
+Once your form has been assessed, if you are eligible for funding you will be issued with an award letter, which you will need to sign in order to accept your award.
 The letter should be kept safe as you may need to present it again to confirm your award.

 Please note that travel passes are issued to a student at the start of the course.
-This is subject to all applications being completed and all evidence being received in the Student Hub 5 working days prior to the course start date.
 Travel passes in terms two and three will be dependent upon your attendance and is monitored through the college’s online register system.

-If you live outside the West Midlands you will not be able to apply for a Centro card – the Student Hub will advise you about your travel, as the college may be able to support other bus services such as Arriva.
+If you live outside the West Midlands the Student Hub will advise you about your travel, as the college is able to support other bus services such as Arriva.